 Chris Good is an Ann Arbor, MI based singer-songwriter, producer, multi-instrumentalist, activist, and organic vegetable farmer.
-Drawing inspiration from soul, folk, funk, and west african music, Good mixes an eclectic sound full of positivity & spirit-filled energy with poignant, humorous and engaging lyrics.
+Drawing inspiration from a diversity of musical traditions, Good mixes an eclectic sound full of positivity & spirit-filled energy with poignant, humorous and engaging lyrics.

 Recent years have seen Chris launch the new project Friends with the Weather with longtime collaborators Seth Hendricks & David Hupp.
 Friends with the Weather released it's debut album in Fall 2016 as part of the Earthwork Music Collective.
 Chris also occasionally performs as a solo artist as well as with his ever rotating cast of Ann Arbor based bandmates under the name Chris Good & The Sweet Insurrection.

 In fall 2012, Chris celebrated the release of his debut solo album, Beautiful, which features an all-star band of many of Michigan's finest musicians including members of the Macpodz and Ragbirds as well as indie luminaries Theo Katzman and Matt Jones.
 The album also features some of his bandmates from Mutual Kumquat, his soul-folk-pop band of 18 years, which released 6 self-produced albums and performed across the country culminating in a July 2018 finale concert.

 In late 2013 he celebrated the release of "Buy Local," a community supported single & music video project that he spearheaded and is a collaboration of 14 Ann Arbor area musicians and more than 40 local businesses & organizations.
 The project has gained both local, regional and national buzz from media and organizations involved in the 'Buy Local' movement.